 Keystart deposit requirements

 - Only half of your 2% has to be genuine savings.
-If your 2% is $14,000, you only need $7,000 of demonstrated savings (three months of statements showing the money accumulating).
-The other $7,000 can be a gift from family, FHSS withdrawal, or another non-savings source.
+If your 2% is $14,000, you need to show $7,000 of accumulated savings (three months of statements).
+The other $7,000 can come from a family gift, an FHSS withdrawal, or another non-savings source.

 - The WA First Home Owner Grant can sit inside your deposit on a new build.
-The $10,000 WA FHOG only applies to brand-new homes, off-the-plan apartments, and substantially renovated dwellings — never to established stock.
-If you're buying a new build, the grant lands at settlement and effectively shrinks your out-of-pocket.
-See WA first home buyer grants for the full eligibility rules.
+The $10,000 FHOG only applies to brand-new homes, off-the-plan apartments and substantially renovated dwellings, never established stock.
+On a new build it lands at settlement and shrinks your out-of-pocket.
+See WA first home buyer grants for the full rules.

-For a deeper look at what counts as a genuine-savings deposit in 2026, see how much deposit you need to buy a house in Perth.
+You can track your savings against a 2% target on our deposit tracker, and for what counts as genuine savings in 2026, see how much deposit you need to buy a house in Perth.

 The 8 Keystart loan products explained